 Summer Reading, TD Bank

 Children in grades kindergarten through 5th grade can participate in this summer reading program that literally pays to read!
-Print out the Summer Reading Form which is completed after reading ten books and bring it along with your savings chart to your local TD Bank before August 31, 2017.
+Print out the Summer Reading Form which is completed after reading ten books and bring it along with your savings chart to your local TD Bank.
 TD Bank will deposit $10 into new or existing TD Simple Savings Account.
 One $10 offer per reader.

 Summer Book Club, Pottery Barn Kids